lanlan63/lanlan63.github.io/README.md

 3. Expected Resource Profiles documenting anticipated resource usage
 4. Monitoring Strategy explaining measurement approach for each application

+## Week 4
+### Initial System Configuration & Security Implementation
+Deploy your server and implement foundational security controls.
+Deliverables (Journal and Video):
+1. Configure SSH with key-based authentication
+2. Configure a firewall permitting SSH from one specific workstation only
+3. Manage users and implement privilege management, creating a non-root administrative user.
+4. SSH Access Evidence showing successful connection screenshots
+5. Configuration Files with before and after comparisons
+6. Firewall Documentation showing complete ruleset
+7. Remote Administration Evidence demonstrating commands executed via SSH Administrative Constraint: All server configurations must be performed via SSH from your workstation.

 For your journal: Take screenshots showing process listings with visible command prompts.
 Explain what the different process states (R, S, D, Z, T) represent.

 For your journal: Document the process lifecycle with examples.
 Explain when you would use foreground vs background processes, and the difference between kill and kill -9.

-To get ssh to work on ubuntu I had to install it first using: sudo apt-get install openssh-server as it is not automatically installed
+(To get ssh to work on ubuntu I had to install it first using: sudo apt-get install openssh-server as it is not automatically installed)

 For your journal: Take a screenshot showing key generation.
 Explain why ed25519 is recommended over RSA for new keys.